 Nobody wants to see exploding heads in boring standard definition—we want to see the chunks on the chunks!

 That said, on these horror streaming services, resolution maxes out at full high-definition (1080p), depending on the strength of your internet connection.
-Shudder, however, streams in regular HD (720p), and Arrow Player goes up to 4K HDR.
+Shudder, however, streams in regular HD (720p), and Arrow Player goes up to 4K UHD.

 Remember that many streaming TV services adjust resolution according to your internet speed.
 So, while a service reports a max resolution of 4K, a poor or overcrowded connection means your content will stream at 1080p or lower.